danicat/pacgo/step01/README.md

 ## Task 03: Updating the game loop

-Now that we have both a `loadMaze` and a `printScreen` functions, we should update the `main` function to initialize the maze and print it on the game loop.
+Now that we have both `loadMaze` and `printScreen` functions, we should update the `main` function to initialize the maze and print it on the game loop.
 See the code below:

 ```go
 func main() {